aidistan-archives/wp-scibloger/readme.txt

 === aidi-wp-scibloger ===
 Contributors: aidistan
 Donate link: http://www.crcf.org.cn/1030/juankuan.asp
-Tags: post, content, latex
+Tags: science, helper, post, content, latex
 Requires at least: 3.0.1
 Tested up to: 3.5.2
 Stable tag: 3.5.2
 License: MIT License

-A WordPress plugin for science blog writer.
+A WordPress plugin for science blog writer, providing LaTeX supporting, post outline generation function.

 == Description ==

+This plugin aims at helping you build blogs and writing posts on science.

+= Main features =

-A WordPress plugin for science blog writer.
-Supporting following features by now:
+A list of features provided by now,

-* MathJax display
-* Content outline
+* LaTeX Support
+* Post Outline Generation

+= LaTeX Support =

+This function is realised by importing copy of **MathJax**, an open source JavaScript display engine for mathematics that works in all browsers, from their CDN Service.

+Simply use \\(...\\) to wrap your in-line math or \\[...\\] to wrap your equations.
+For more info, please visit MathJax [Homepage](http://www.mathjax.org/) or [Documents](http://docs.mathjax.org/en/latest/).

+= Outline Generation =

+Posts on science usually are long works.
+SciBloger will help you generate a useful outline as long as headers were set properly: making h3 the top level in your post; h4s, h5s, h6s follows by order.

+Shortcode is also supported to generate outline more flexible:

+[scibloger_outline show="yes" right="10px" top="20%"]

+= Need more features? =

-In order to get new features, you could contribute to it directly on Github or contact me (also on Github please).
+In order to get new features, you could contribute to it directly on Github or contact me ([aidistan@live.cn](mailto:aidistan@live.cn)).

+== Installation ==

+= Install latest stable by wordpress =

+* Select "Installed Plugins" in "Plugins" menu
+* Search "scibloger"
+* Follow the instructions to install it.

+= Install stable by hand =

+* Download any stable version zip from WordPress or [the stables page in Github](https://github.com/aidistan/aidi-wp-scibloger/tree/master/stables).
+* Unzip it
+* Put the folder under path-to-your-wordpress/wp-content/plugins/

+= Install development by hand =

+* Go to [the project page in Github](https://github.com/aidistan/aidi-wp-scibloger), download all files by clickling "Download ZIP".
+* The same to step 2 and 3 in "Install stable by hand".

+== Frequently Asked Questions ==

+No questions asked by now.
+Any is welcome :)

+Contact me by email which listed at the end of Description section.

 == Screenshots ==

+1. LaTeX equation

+2. Generated outline

+== Changelog ==

+= 0.2.1 =
+Improve the styles used in Outline module.

+= 0.2.0 =
+Add outline generation function.

+= 0.1.0 =

+Start version of SciBloger, only containing LaTeX support.

+== Upgrade Notice ==

+Nothing to worry about.